AdobeDocs/experience-platform.en/help/identity-service/namespaces.md

 The **[!UICONTROL Create identity namespace]** dialog box appears.
 Provide a unique **[!UICONTROL Display name]** and a unique **[!UICONTROL Identity symbol]** and then select the identity type you would like to create.
 You can also add an optional description to provide further information on the namespace.
 When finished, select **[!UICONTROL Create]**.

-Namespaces that you define are private to your organization and require a unique "[!UICONTROL Identity Symbol]" (or "code" if you are using the API) in order to be created successfully.
+Namespaces that you define are private to your organization and require a unique **[!UICONTROL Identity Symbol]** in order to be created successfully.

 ![](./images/create-namespace.png)